prafuljohari/ProxyMorph/README.txt

 ProxyMorph is a cascading proxy server designed for IITG (and similar) environments.

-Version - v0.2
+Version - v0.3

 What's New:

-Changed proxy to central squid proxy(.22)
-Added authentication header
-Added allowed IPs.
+Added whether proxy can connect to internet or not.
+Minor changes.